 This is where prioritisation is very useful: you can assign a higher priority to important applications, and their data will be sent and received ahead of any other applications.
 This improves latency, also known as ping time, which is the delay before data transfer.
 When a higher priority application is active, any lower priority applications will have reduced bandwidth available to them.
 This improves bandwidth available to important applications, also known as speed.
 For example, you could assign a higher priority to Skype or your favourite game, and they should perform better than when they have to compete with other applications.

 Likewise, you can deprioritise unimportant applications by assigning them a lower priority.
 In this case, their data will be sent and received behind any other applications, with effects opposite to prioritisation.
 For example, you could assign a lower priority to cloud backup programs or Torrent downloading applications.
-They will still run at full speed until a higher priority application becomes active, in which case the low priority activity will be throttled until more important applications are no longer active.
+They will still run at full speed until a higher priority application becomes active.
+Once that happens, the low priority activity will be throttled until the more important applications are no longer active.

 Priorities are fully automatic and you don't need to know any specific numbers.
 Simply select an application in the list and assign a higher priority to important applications or a lower priority to unimportant applications, and NetMaster will do the rest.

 Download and upload limits

 Unlike relative prioritisation, bandwidth limits are exact and serve as data transfer caps for applications.
-This can be useful for less important applications that you want to prevent from occupying your entire connection even when there is no higher priority activity.
+This can be useful if you want to prevent less important applications from occupying your entire connection even when there is no higher priority activity.

-You can set a hard limit, for example 100 KB/s, on a downloading program and its download speed will stay under this limit.
-In the example below we set a limit to Firefox, so that its downloads are capped, while uploads are not:
+You can set a hard limit, for example 100 KB/s, on a downloading program, and its download speed will stay under this limit.
+In the example below we set a limit to Firefox, so that its downloads are capped, while the uploads are not: